Vikkach/mental-health-prediction/README.md

 ## Conclusion

-This project demonstrates the potential of machine learning to predict depression levels based on survey data.
+This project demonstrates the potential of machine learning to predict depression based on survey data.
 It highlights important factors that could contribute to depression.

 ## Usage